Raúl Labrador: 2010

 In 2010, Labrador defeated Vaughn Ward in the Republican primary 48%–39% on May 10, in what was widely considered a major upset.
-In the general election, Labrador defeated first-term Democratic incumbent Walt Minnick 51%–41%.
+Labrador credited his victory in the Republican primary to support from activists affiliated with the Tea Party movement.
+In the general election, Labrador defeated first-term Democratic incumbent Walt Minnick 51% to 41%.

 2012

 Labrador supported Mitt Romney for president.

 2014

 On August 14, 2013, Labrador decided not to challenge incumbent Idaho Governor Butch Otter in the Republican primary, instead running for reelection to Congress for a third term.

 On August 19, 2013, Democratic State Representative Shirley Ringo decided to challenge Labrador instead of running for an eighth term in the Idaho state legislature.

-Labrador announced on June 13 that he would challenge Majority Whip Kevin McCarthy for the leadership position; in a vote held June 19, 2014 the House selected McCarthy.
+Labrador announced on June 13 that he would challenge Majority Whip Kevin McCarthy for the leadership position.
+Labrador sought to challenge McCarthy from the right.
+In a vote held June 19, 2014, the House selected McCarthy.
+In January 2015, he was one of nine Republicans who launched the House Freedom Caucus.

 Labrador won both the Republican primary (78.6%) and the general election (65%).

 2016

 A supporter of Donald Trump in the 2016 election, Labrador won the Republican primary (81%) in May, and the general election (68.2%) in November.
+Labrador had initially supported Ted Cruz's 2016 presidential campaign.